Sampling String Vacua Using Generative Models: Generative models

 We would like to draw new samples from this distribution.
 To this end, we utilize generative models as described in the introduction.
 In combination with a numerical solver, these trained models can be used to generate new type IIB ISD flux vacua.

 In particular, we are using two specific generative models.
 The first is called Bayesian Flow Networks (BFNs) \cite{2023arXiv230807037G}.
 BFNs have a demonstrated ability to learn and sample from complex data distributions (like images), and {can also parse integer data.
 They} are thus expected to learn any non-trivial structure of the string landscape, when trained on a large set flux vectors that define valid string vacua.
+Additionally, BFNs are based on the method of Bayesian inference, making them a natural tool for modelling data distributions.

 The second method uses a Transformer \cite{vaswani2023attentionneed} architecture.
 This also has the ability of learning structure of data, and generate new data samples (e.g. texts).
 In addition, a Transformer has the option of being prompted.
 This allows us to approximate conditional distributions of the type